 The Bible puts forth two very important truths concerning God’s plan to save the world.
 First, without the cross, no one could ever be saved.
 Without the cross, our fate would be sealed forever to an eternal existence of darkness in a place of pain and torment.
-And, without the cross, we would have no hope.
+Without the cross, we would have no hope.
 Our salvation is all about the cross!
 Second, the cross was in the mind and heart of God before He created our world.
 Before time began, God knew that we would all rebel against Him.
-Thus, before He created the universe, He already had a plan in mind— the cross of Jesus Christ.
+Thus, before He created the universe, He already had a plan in mind—The cross of Jesus Christ.

 This is what Jesus did for us.
-He died in our place so that we might have eternal life and live with him in glory in heaven when we die.
+He died in our place so that we might have eternal life and live with Him in glory in heaven when we die.
 Yes!
 The Cross of Christ was in the heart and mind of God before time began and the Scriptures testify to this.
-This was God’s plan all along!
-Peter speaks of this in Acts 2:22-24: “Men of Israel, listen to this: Jesus of Nazareth was a man accredited to you by miracles, wonders and signs, which God did among you through him, as you yourselves know.
-This man was handed over to you by God’s set purpose and foreknowledge; and you, with the help of wicked men, put him to death by nailing him to the cross.
-But God raised him from the dead, freeing him from the agony of death, because it was impossible for death to keep its hold on him.”
+Peter speaks of this in Acts 2:22-24, “Men of Israel, listen to this: Jesus of Nazareth was a man accredited to you by miracles, wonders and signs, which God did among you through him, as you yourselves know.
+This man was handed over to you by God’s set purpose and foreknowledge; and you, with the help of wicked men, put Him to death by nailing Him to the cross.
+But God raised him from the dead, freeing Him from the agony of death, because it was impossible for death to keep its hold on Him.”

 When we consider what Jesus has done for us, what should we do for Him?
 First, surrender your life to Jesus.
 Second, surrender all of your possessions to Him.
 Remember, they all belong to Him.
 Hold everything you have with open hands.
 Third, live every day of your life for Jesus Christ and the advancement of His kingdom.
 Be willing to tell others of the hope you have in Christ.
 Finally, remember, this life will soon be past.
 Only what’s done for Christ will last.